smithbr/rss-readers-list/README.md

 # rss-readers-list

-I wanted a place to track the ever-growing list of Reader replacement apps that have been popping up in the months prior to July 1.
-Please contribute if there is anything missing!
+This is a place to track the ever-growing list of Reader replacement apps that have been popping up in the months prior to July 1.
+If your preferred reader is missing, please consider contributing!

 + Free
     + [AOL Reader](http://reader.aol.com)